 Steps-ups are an advanced-level exercise that will strengthen the quadriceps and improve the balance and body posture.

-For doing this exercise get a stable platform or a step.
-In the second step, step onto it with one foot and then bring the other foot up, then again step back down.
+To do this exercise, get a stable platform or a step.
+On the second step, step onto it with one foot, bring the other foot up, and then step back down again.

 Repeat the steps on each side.
-But note if you had any injury in the past then it is better to consult a physical therapist and they might suggest you in the further rehabilitation stage or for higher fitness levels.
+However, if you have had any injuries in the past, it is better to consult a physical therapist.
+They might suggest further rehabilitation or higher fitness levels.

 9. Hip abduction